Welcome to today's edition of the Rush 24-7 podcast.

 I didn't say it.

-Saturday night, Cincinnati, Bengals Steelers.
+Saturday night, Cincinnati Bengals Steelers.

 Back after this.

-In addition to going after Ted Cruz yesterday and Reno, details on that coming up.
+In addition to going after Ted Cruz yesterday and Reno, details on that coming up, Donald Trump says the NFL has gone soft, just like America.

-So I'm watching the game yesterday.
+So I'm watching a game yesterday.

-What used to be considered a great tackle, a violent, head on head, violent.
+What used to be considered a great tackle, a violent head-on head violent, if that was done by Dick Butkus, it says he's the greatest player.

-And Ray Nitskey, right?
+And Ray Nitschke, right?

-Ray Nitske.
+Ray Nitschke.

 Used to see these tackles, and it was incredible to watch, right?